 As of 13 March 2020, employees and workers who self-isolate must receive any Statutory Sick Pay (SSP) due to them from the first day they're absent from work if it's because:

 - they have coronavirus symptoms, for example a high temperature, a new continuous cough or a loss of, or change in, sense of smell or taste

 - someone in their household has coronavirus symptoms

-- they've been told to 'shield' by the NHS because of an underlying health condition
+- they've been advised to stay at home by their doctor because of an underlying health condition

 - they've been told to self-isolate by a doctor or NHS 111